Dill800/guide/src/pages/java/abstract-class/index.md

 Abstract classes are classes that can be subclassed (i.e. extended) but cannot be instantiated.
 You can think of them as a **class version** of interfaces.

+Keep in mind, subclasses of abstract classes have the same access to members of their respective abstract superclass.
+There is no difference from inheriting from an abstract class and from a normal class.

 Consider the following example to understand abstract classes:
 You have a class Vehicle which defines certain basic functionality (methods) and certain components (object variables) that a machinery should have, to be classified as a vehicle.
 You cannot create an object of Vehicle because a vehicle in itself is an abstract concept.
 You can however extend the functionality of the vehicle class to create a Car or a Bike.